lv042/Weather-Wizard/docs/improvement.md

 #### Testing

 In the research paper I have also stated that testing is very important in a good backend.
 You always have to make sure that your system works as expected, also when you integrate new features.
-Due to the lack of time and the scale of this project, I have only done exemplary testing, which show how tests should be written.
+Due to the lack of time and the scale of this project, I have only done exemplary testing, which shows how tests should be written.

 This test checks if the "/api/weather" route is working as intended.
 It checks if the response code of the message is 200: